 Buisness Intelligence required courses and graduation requirements.

-Most companies pay big money to ensure that their data and corporate secrets remain secret.
-In addition, governmental regulations are becoming more and more aggressive towards businesses that do not protect customer information, or medical organizations that do not protect customer health information from attack.
+Companies pay big money to ensure that their data and corporate secrets remain secret.
+In addition, governmental regulations are becoming more and more aggressive towards businesses that do not protect customer information or medical organizations that do not protect customer health information from attack.
 This degree prepares students to enter the world of corporate espionage and data protection.